This section describes the OpenJDK repository terminology and

-The JDK source is available from other locations, for example
+Note that source may be available from other locations, for example

 Operations which are performed repeatedly, such as creating changesets, merging, and pushing are described in Producing a Changeset.

-- Terminology and Naming Scheme defines the nomenclature used by the OpenJDK project.
+- Terminology and Naming Scheme defines the nomenclature used by OpenJDK.

 - Installing and Configuring Mercurial enumerates the required software, provides links for download, and describes basic installation and configuration.